 "I was never born, I never died." - Paramahansa Yogananda affirmation, 1945

 Param(a)hansa Yogananda's affirmation from 1945, his autobiography of 1946, and his passing in 1952 do not work well together.

 During the guru's thirty-odd years in the United States, he became one of the most prominent advocates of yoga in its history.
-Large portions of Yogananda's influential autobiography is on-line here: [Link]
+Parts of Yogananda's autobiography is on-line with many comments here: [Link]